Skip to Content

 How to Protect Your RV’s Decals & Keep Them From Fading

-Since an RV is a big investment, keeping your RV graphics from fading and peeling not only preserves the cosmetic appearance of your rig but also contributes to a higher resale value should you decide to sell your RV in the future.
-There are ways to mitigate the damage the sun can inflict on RV vinyl decals.
-It’s possible to delay and even prevent your RV’s decals from degrading for decades with the proper attention.
+Since an RV is a significant investment, keeping the graphics from fading and peeling not only preserves the cosmetic appearance of your rig but also contributes to a higher resale value should you decide to sell it in the future.
+There are ways to mitigate the damage that the sun can inflict on RV vinyl decals, potentially delaying and even preventing degradation for decades with the proper attention.

-So, today we’re offering our thoughts on how to keep your RV decals in good shape over time.
+In this post, we offer our thoughts on how to maintain your RV’s decals in good condition over time.

 How Can I Keep My RV Decals From Fading?

-There are a few different things you can do to protect your RV decals and keep them from fading.
-Let’s take a look at each intervention separately.
+There are several steps you can take to protect your RV decals and prevent them from fading.
+Let’s examine each intervention individually:

 Keep Your RV Decals Clean